hanabi/hanabi.github.io/Reference.md

 ### Double Order Chop Move (for 3-Player Games)

 * This convention only applies to 3-player games.
-* In the *Order Chop Move* and the *Skipped Order Chop Move*, players can play 1's in a certain order to *Chop Move* a specific player of their choosing.
+* In the *Order Chop Move*, players can play 1's in a certain order to *Chop Move* a specific player of their choosing.
 * In a 4 or 5-player game, skipping over three 1's would *Chop Move* the player three seats away.
 However, in a 3-player game, this would be nonsensical, since there are only 3 players in total.
 * Thus, in a 3-player game, skipping over three 1's should *Double Chop Move* the very next player.
 * In the rare case where four things are skipped over, it should skip over the next player and *Double Chop Move* the player after that.